 '''

-EXEC SOL
+EXEC SQL

 WHENEVER SQLERROR

-GOTO error exit;
+GOTO error_exit;

-:error exit

-isc print sqlerr(sqlcode, status vector);
+...

+:error_exit

+isc_print_sqlerr(sqlcode, status_vector);

-EXEC SOL
+EXEC SQL

 DISCONNECT ALL;

 exit(1);

+...

 '''

 For a complete discussion of SQL error handling, see Chapter 12, "Error Handling and Recovery."

 Setting database cache buffers

 Besides opening a database, CONNECT can set the number of cache buffers assigned to a database for that connection.
 When a program establishes a connection to a database, InterBase allocates system memory to use as a private buffer.
 The buffers are used to store accessed database pages to speed performance.
 The number of buffers assigned for a program determine how many simultaneous database pages it can have access to in the memory pool.
 Buffers remain assigned until a program finishes with a database.